RainbowReich/PokemonGS/README.md

 seconds = 12
 frames = 20

-saved_game.time_played = [hours, minutes, seconds, frames]
+saved_game.time_played = [hours, minutes, seconds, frames] # The amount of frames is not visible to the player and is rather inconsequential in general.

 saved_game.item_pocket[3].kind = 1 # Change the 3rd item in our Item Pocket to a Master Ball.
-saved_game.item_pocket[3].amount = 255 # Gotta make sure we have enough for our journey
+saved_game.item_pocket[3].amount = 255 # Gotta make sure we have enough for our journey.

-saved_game.write # This will write your changes directly to the same save file you initially opened
+saved_game.write # This will write your changes directly to the same save file you initially opened.

-saved_game.write "path/to/other/save/file.sav" # This will write your changes to a different location
+saved_game.write "path/to/other/save/file.sav" # This will write your changes to a different location.

 ```